llimllib/obsidian-archive/blog/2024/03/mitzVah - the "worst" pangrams part 2.md

+_update apr 2_: I accidentally deleted this article and now have re-posted it

 in [[What are the "worst" spelling bee pangrams?|part 1]], I introduced the spelling bee and the concept of the "worst" pangram, which I defined as the one which produced the fewest possible words.
 Then I wrote and described a program that found them, and labelled `equivoke` the Worst Pangram™.

 I thought I was done getting nerdsniped after that, but a few people helpfully provided bits of information I was missing the first time, and I also thought a bit more about the problem to change its definition a bit.